waggle-sensor/microWaggle/README.md

 The later instructions given on the releyServer module would be sufficient in moving forward.

 #### 8.2 Using your own node
-The instructions given [here](https://github.com/waggle-sensor/microWaggle/blob/master/integrated/software/relayServer/Readme.md)on the releyServer module would be sufficient in setting up your own Node.
+The instructions given [here](https://github.com/waggle-sensor/microWaggle/blob/master/integrated/software/relayServer/Readme.md) on the releyServer module would be sufficient in setting up your own Node.

 ### 9. Check data from device:
 Once the relayServer is online, in less than 5 minutes you should see micro-Waggle data being published on [Beehive](https://www.mcs.anl.gov/research/projects/waggle/downloads/datasets/index.php).
 The data will come under the link label: MWTesting.complete.recent.csv.